DINO-Tok: Adapting DINO for Visual Tokenizers: Related Works

-Discrete visual tokenizers, typically implemented as vector-quantized VAEs (VQ-VAEs)~\cite{esser2021vqgan,zhang2025revq,shi2025ibq,xiong2025gigatok,wu2025alitok,wang2024omnitokenizer,zhao2024bsq}, encode image features into discrete codes by looking-up the nearest entries in a learnable codebook.
-The discrete tokens enables the ability for autoregressive approaches with efficient storage and compatibility with vision language models (VLMs) and world models (WMs)~\cite{agarwal2025cosmos,hu2024drivingworld,kong2025survey}.
+\textbf{Discrete Visual Tokenizers.} Discrete visual tokenizers, typically implemented as VQ-VAEs~\cite{esser2021vqgan,zhang2025revq,shi2025ibq,xiong2025gigatok,wu2025alitok,wang2024omnitokenizer,zhao2024bsq}, encode image features into discrete codes by looking up the nearest entries in a learnable codebook.
+The discrete tokens enable the ability for autoregressive approaches with efficient storage and compatibility with vision language models (VLMs) and world models (WMs)~\cite{agarwal2025cosmos,hu2024drivingworld,kong2025survey}.
 However, recent works such as LlamaGen~\cite{sun2024llamagen} and Emu3~\cite{wang2024emu3} observe that high-dimensional latents severely degrade quantization, leading to poor reconstruction quality and underutilized codebooks.
-As a result, these models reduce the bottleneck dimension to as low as $8$ to stabilize training.
+As a result, these models reduce the bottleneck dimension to $8$ to stabilize training.

-While this low-dimension latent improves quantization behavior, it introduces significant information loss during compression.
+While this low-dimensional latent improves quantization behavior, it introduces significant information loss during compression.
 To alleviate this, recent methods~\cite{yu2023lfq,luo2024oplfq,mentzer2023fsq} adopt lookup-free quantization, directly projecting features into fixed discrete codebook vectors without nearest-neighbor search.
 Others~\cite{zheng2025vfmtok,bachmann2025flextok,li2024imagefolder,bai2024fqgan,yu2024titok} follow a different path by distilling visual foundation model features into the discrete latent space.
-Despite this semantic alignment, they both constrain the latent dimensionality (e.g., LFQ~\cite{luo2024oplfq} uses a binary codebook of size $2^{18}$ with an bottleneck dimension of $18$), which limits representational capacity.
-Some methods~\cite{ma2025unitok,jia2025mgvq,zhuang2025wetok,lee2022rqvae} address this by splitting the latent vector into multiple low-dimensional subspaces, each quantized separately.
+Despite this semantic alignment, they both constrain the latent dimensionality (e.g., LFQ~\cite{luo2024oplfq} uses a binary codebook of size $2^{18}$ with a bottleneck dimension of $18$), which limits representational capacity.
+Some methods~\cite{ma2025unitok,jia2025mgvq,zhuang2025wetok,lee2022rqvae,tan2025sweettok} address this by splitting the latent vector into multiple low-dimensional subspaces, each quantized separately.
 While effective for maintaining quantization quality, such low per-channel dimensions limit the utilization of high-dimensional semantic information.